 It starts its knowledge base with a series of tabs where users can click to navigate various content areas that may be valuable for them.
 If the options at the top of the page don’t resonate with a user, Dropbox provides a large, prevalent search box to make it even easier to find relevant content.

-Dropbox tackles all of the various ways that a user might want to navigate a help center.
+Dropbox tackles all of the various ways that a user might want to navigate a help center, making it easy for customers to find what they need quickly.

 7. Amazon Web Services (AWS)